Iosif Florianovich Geilman: Family and personal life

 Iosif was married to Marina Geilman in 1945, and their marriage lasted until her death in 2003.

 In 1991, Iosif Geilman emigrated to the United States.
-He then lived between the two countries and passed away in Russia.
+He then lived between the two countries and died in Russia.

 Iosif had two children: his son Cyril also became a sign-language specialist and the director of a cultural center for the deaf in Russia, while his daughter Natasha majored in English, earned a PhD and took the path of a linguist (translator, interpreter and editor), worked in research on speech and phonetics, and later ran a translation company in the United States.

 Iosif has five grandchildren.
 The eldest, Ekaterina Rodneva, is a Russian as a Second Language teacher at the St. Petersburg State University, as well as a wife and mother.
 Vladimir Reznikov, who grew up in the U.S., is a translator of numerous books, poems and songs, a conference and legal interpreter and, like his grandfather, has developed original training courses for translators and interpreters.
 Philipp Boltovsky, a husband and father of two, is a professional clarinetist and singer who performed with the Red Army Choir at the 2018 Olympics.
 Kseniya Geilman is a devoted mother in the United States.
 The youngest, Maria Boltovskaya, graduated from the St. Petersburg Conservatory as a violinist and now plays in the section of first violins for the St. Petersburg Capella.

 In his time away from work, Iosif was an avid gardener, a talented poet and an accomplished chess player.
 After moving to the U.S., he enjoyed spending time with his grandkids and exploring the neighborhoods with his rottweiler, Gabriel.

 An expert on International Sign Language, Iosif could fluently communicate with hearing-impaired from various countries though languages differ significantly.

 First and foremost, he was a man of honor and integrity.
 As related by a former student: Once during the Soviet years, a student at the technical school was supposed to be disqualified for authoring a nudist painting, a work unfit for a communist country.
 The committee of Communist Party Members voted to expel the young man.
 Iosif's defiant and risky response followed: "My student stays.
 If he goes, I go."
 And the young artist was not expelled.

 One of Iosif's quotes was: "As soon as people begin to understand one another better, life will be much more pleasant and sane..."